PX4/flight_review/README.md

 - open the `testing_notebook.ipynb` file

 ### TODO list ###
-- plot ground truth if found in log
 - Google Maps seems to have some problems (initialization, scaling and zooming issues).
 This is bokeh
 - maximum upload size is currently limited to 100MB.
 This requires a bokeh